Injury Prevention Brentwood, MO

 Injury Prevention in Brentwood, MO.
-Whether you’re an athlete and want to up your game, or you just retired and want to spend more time bike riding, don’t let the fear of reinjury keep you from the activities you love.
-While our professional Brentwood, MO physical therapists spend much of their time helping athletes and others heal after an injury, we are experts in the entire musculoskeletal system who can evaluate your body’s current condition and how you move to teach out exercises that are proven to reduce the risk of injury.
-Schedule an appointment at Axes Physical Therapy today or reach out to the location nearest you.
+Whether you’re an athlete and want to improve your performance, or a recent retiree who wants to spend more time being physical fit, don’t let the fear of reinjury keep you from the activities you love.
+While our licensed Brentwood, MO physical therapists spend much of their time helping athletes and others heal after an injury, we are experts in the entire musculoskeletal system who can evaluate your body’s current condition and how you move to show you techniques that are proven to reduce the risk of injury by preparing your body for the stressors of your desired activity.
+Schedule an appointment at Axes Physical Therapy today or contact the location most convenient for you.

-If you’ve recently sustained an injury, or have a lingering injury that just won’t go away, contact the Axes Physical Therapy location nearest you in Brentwood, MO for a free injury screening.
-To take preventative measures and protect your sport or hobby, keep reading or call to speak to a physical therapist at your earliest convenience.
+If you’ve recently sustained an injury, or have a persistent injury that just won’t go away, contact the Axes Physical Therapy location nearest you in Brentwood, MO for a no-risk, no-obligation injury screening.
+To reduce your chance of an injury and ensure that you can continue with your sport or hobby, read on below or inquire about an appointment at your earliest convenience.

 Injuries Axes PT Can Help Prevent in Brentwood, MO

-2. Acute injuries are sudden and spontaneous.
-Examples include landing on uneven ground or a sudden impact by an object or another person.
-These can result in bruises, twisting joints, broken bones, and dislocations.
+2. Acute injuries are injuries that happen in an instant.
+Examples include landing on uneven ground or receiving a blow.
+These can result in bruises, twisting joints, fractures, and dislocations.

 Some common injuries, like rotator cuff tears, can either develop over time or occur suddenly.
-Other injuries, such as ACL tears, are almost always the result of trauma, with a sudden impact to the knee.
+Other injuries, for example ACL tears, almost always occur spontaneously, with an immediate impact to or twisting of the knee.

 Injury Prevention Brentwood, MO | Sports Therapy | Physical Therapy Near Brentwood